Tyler-Laudenslager/Mysteries-of-Galoo/README.md

 character.py module is the character class file to create every character in the game.

 game.py module imports all the module from above.

+map_creator.py module is the map engine of the game allows characters to move into new encounters